Kars07/SwiftFunds/swiftfund_frontend/README.md

 ## Environment Variables
 The following environment variables are used in the project:

-VITE_API_URL: The base URL for the backend API.
+REACT_APP_API_URL: The base URL for the backend API.